Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 #### 8.3.2 Why This Is The Conserved Quantity

-The form constraints are **high entropy**—they permit many possible outputs that all "look right" linguistically.
-The content constraints **reduce entropy**—they select the unique correct answer from among the form-valid possibilities.
+The form constraints are **high entropy**; they permit many possible outputs that all "look right" linguistically.
+The content constraints **reduce entropy**; they select the unique correct answer from among the form-valid possibilities.

 When generation occurs without sufficient content constraints (due to capacity violation, matching failure, or decompression failure), the model samples from the high-entropy form distribution.
-That sample contains more information than was stored about the topic—the excess is necessarily hallucinated.
+That sample contains more information than was stored about the topic; the excess is necessarily hallucinated.

 This is precisely analogous to energy conservation in physics:
 - **Energy**: You cannot extract more energy from a system than was put in